Our Glendale Injury Law Firm DOESN’T JUST WIN, WE WIN BIG!

 Although car crashes can occur anywhere in Glendale, certain areas are more prone to accidents than others.
 For instance, the following intersections in Glendale are hotspots for vehicle accidents:

-Glendale was ranked 195 out of 200 cities in 2017 on the list of most dangerous cities ranked by Allstate.
-The insurance company reviews claims among comparable cities, and ranks the top 200.
-Glendale has never been ranked higher than 190.
+Glendale was ranked 195th out of 200 cities in 2017 on the list of most dangerous cities ranked by Allstate.
+The insurance company reviews claims among comparable cities and ranks the top 200.

 Despite being consistently ranked as a good place to live or work, Glendale continues to be ranked poorly in terms of traffic safety.
-Though it is unclear why, Glendale is considered “bad at pedestrians”, which may serve as a warning if you are planning to visit Glendale, or if that is where you call home.
+However, it is unclear why Glendale is considered “bad at pedestrians”, which may serve as a warning if you are planning to visit Glendale, or if that is where you call home.

 Record-Breaking Verdicts in the Following Areas of Practice